xavier2dc/Concordia-Gina-Cody-ENCS-Thesis-template/README.md

 ### Example 2: MApCompSc thesis in the Computer Science & Software Engineering department
-Example of a Ph.D. thesis in the Computer Science & Software Engineering department with the names of the GPD/Dean as of 2019.
+Example of a MApCompSc thesis in the Computer Science & Software Engineering department with the names of the GPD/Dean as of 2019.
 ```
 %% THESIS SETTINGS
 \author{John Doe}